The Perfect 10 Day Japan Itinerary for First Time Visitors

 The Gion District is the most famous Geisha district of Kyoto, where you find several important temples and shrines, teahouses, and historic neighborhoods.
 When walking around Gion, particularly the more historic streets, you will encounter Geishas and Maikos walking around.

 ***Important Note: Due to over-tourism and too many bad apples (rude and disrespectful tourists), Kyoto was forced to impose several rules and tourist bans.
-Around the Gion District you will find wooden signs that might tell you “photography/videos not allowed” or “tourists not allowed”.
+Around the Gion District, you will find wooden signs that might tell you “photography/videos not allowed” or “tourists not allowed”.
 Make sure to look out for those signs and respect them, or you will get a fine.
 As a final reminder, Geishas are not attractions, they are people – be respectful and leave them alone.

 Nishiki Market